As part of our ongoing ‘Everything you need to know about cruising’ series, here is your guide to the different cruise line companies.

 NCL can be a great option for both multi-generational groups (stay in the three-bedroom Garden Villa that sleeps eight) and singles (with its tough-to-book-because-they-are-in-high-demand studio staterooms for one).

-As you would expect, food and drink is in abundance with 16 dining options, 15 bars and nightclubs.
+As you would expect, food and drink are in abundance with 16 dining options, 15 bars and nightclubs.

 For something a little different, Coral Expeditions is an expert in small-ship cruising in Australia.

-The new ship carries 120 passengers and has been specially designed for extended expedition cruising, with Xplorer expedition tenders ensuring ease of access for shore excursions.
+The newest ship carries 120 passengers and has been specially designed for extended expedition cruising, with Xplorer expedition tenders ensuring ease of access for shore excursions.

 Coral Expeditions has built its reputation with expedition cruising to the Great Barrier Reef, the Kimberley, Tasmania, Cape York and Arnhem Land, Papua New Guinea, Spice Islands, Raja Ampat and the South Pacific.

-Coral Expedition ships you might see in Australia
+Coral Expedition ships you might see in Australia: Coral Geographer, Coral Adventurer and Coral Discoverer

 Holland America Line is the traditionalist’s favourite cruise line.
 Think chesterfields, promenades, chamber music and Broadway musicals with a plethora of restaurants.

-Azamara Club Cruises is an up-market boutique cruise line operating two 690 guest ships.
+Azamara Club Cruises is an up-market boutique cruise line operating four ships with a passenger capacity which averages 690 per vessel.
 Perhaps the most affordable of the five-star class of ships, Azamara is luxury without ostentation.

 The mid-size ships feel like boutique hotels, with a friendly, relaxed service that makes guests feel at home.

 This is pitched firmly at couples, who want to take things slow and relaxed with a high level of service and refinement.
-The on-board entertainment is cabaret with a little bit of Broadway and opera thrown in.
+The onboard entertainment is a cabaret with a little bit of Broadway and opera thrown in.

 But the real focus for Azamara Club Cruises is destination immersion as opposed to fly-by, 10-hours-only-in-port visits.
 The ships will usually stay longer in destinations, so guests can go out late or even stay overnight in port.